-These small group studies of Ephesians contain outlines, cross-references, Bible study discussion questions, and applications.
+These small group studies of Ephesians contain outlines, verse by verse commentary, cross-references, Bible study discussion questions, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

-Ephesians 1:1-10 Inductive Bible Study – Discussion Questions and Applications
+Ephesians 1:1-10 Bible Study – Commentary and Discussion Questions

 I. Greeting from Paul to Ephesus.
 (1-2)